 Is It Covered By Insurance?

-Since delivered by our chiropractors and naturopath, laser therapy is billed under massage therapy, chiropractic or naturopathic.
+Since the service is delivered by our chiropractors, laser therapy is billed under massage therapy or chiropractic.

 Effective and Affordable